NFPA 70E 2018 is now NFPA 70E 2021

-OSHA has updated the general industry electrical installation standards found in Subpart S of 29 CFR Part 1910 to include, among other requirements, a more specific reference to the NFPA 70E 2018 requirements.
+OSHA has updated the general industry electrical installation standards found in Subpart S of 29 CFR Part 1910 to include, among other requirements, a more specific reference to the NFPA 70E regulations 2018 and requirements.

 “A qualified person shall be trained and knowledgeable of the construction and operation of equipment or a specific work method and be trained to recognize and avoid electrical hazards that might be present with respect to that equipment or work method.”
 “The employer shall provide the safety related work practices and shall train the employee who shall then implement them.”
 “Appropriate safety related work practices shall be determined before any person approaches exposed live parts within the Limited Approach Boundary by using both shock hazard analysis and flash hazard analysis.”